PrimaBlock/parables/book/src/01_intro.md

 So sit down, buckle your seat belt, and enjoy the trip!

+## Reference Documentation

+You can find generated documentation for the parables framework at [./doc/parables_testing/](./doc/parables_testing/), in particular you should check out the [`prelude`] which links to everything that is imported by default.

 [PrimaBlock]: https://github.com/primablock
 [rustup.rs]: https://rustup.rs
 [setting up a new project]: ./02_getting_started.html
 [property testing]: ./04_property_testing.html
 [parity virtual machine]: https://github.com/paritytech/parity
+[`prelude`]: ./doc/parables_testing/prelude/index.html